Moving to Northern Ireland Guide

 4. Register and tax the vehicle with DVLA - they’ll give you a registration number so you can get number plates made up.

-Alternatively, you can pay an importer or shipping company look after this for you.
+Alternatively, you can pay an importer or shipping company to look after this for you.

 You must have vehicle insurance before you drive on UK roads.
 You can be prosecuted if you use your vehicle on a public road before you complete these steps unless you’re driving it to a pre-booked MOT or vehicle approval test.